Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 security problem.
 These operations may not be susceptible to tampering (other than by omission) if cryptographic signing is used.

-## MEERKAT_DANGEROUSLY_ENABLE_DOP

-If set to `1`, this enables Directory Operational Binding Management Protocol (DOP).
-This is dangerous and should not be enabled unless you need it.

-## MEERKAT_DANGEROUSLY_ENABLE_DSP

-If set to `1`, this enables Directory System Protocol (DSP).
-This is dangerous and should not be enabled unless you need it.

 ## MEERKAT_ECDH_CURVES

 A colon-separated list of ECDH curves to use in ECDH key agreement.
 Each curve